microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 VS Code APIs are designed to automatically run on the correct side (local or remote) when used from either UI or Workspace extensions.
 However, if your extension makes use of local APIs not provided VS Code itself you may see some issues.

-As a result, we recommend that you use VS Code Remote to **test** your extensions.
+As a result, we recommend that you use VS Code Remote Development to **test** your own extensions.
 Specifically, we recommend testing your extension using a local **[dev container](../../docs/remote/containers.md)** since container environments are cross-platform and easy to set up but restrict port file system access.
 WSL, on the other hand, is typically the least restrictive with SSH being somewhere in the middle.
 In most cases, only small adjustments are needed (if any) to resolve issues.
 See [common problems](#common-problems) fore more information.

 ## Testing and debugging your extension

-While you can test your extension in VS Code Remote by installing it from the marketplace, if you encounter a problem you'll want to be able to test a development version of your extension.
+While you can test your extension in VS Code Remote Development by installing your extension from the marketplace, if you encounter a problem you'll want to be able to test a development version of your extension.
 This section will outline how this can be accomplished.

 ### Installing a development version of your extension for testing

-Currently, unless your extension runs locally, the marketplace version your extension will always be installed if you specify that it should be used when running in a remote environment.
+Currently, any extensions that are automatically installed inside WSL, SSH hosts, or containers will be the marketplace, not what is present on your local machine.
 While this makes sense in most situations, you may want to use an unpublished version of your extension to test.

-To install an unpublished version of your extension, package the extension as a `VSIX` and manually install it in an opened VS Code window that is connected to a running remote environment.
+To install an unpublished version of your extension, you can package the extension as a `VSIX` and manually install it into an VS Code window that is already connected to the running remote environment you are using to test.
+Just follow these steps:

 1. Use `vsce package` to package your extension as a VSIX.
 2. Connect to a [development container](../../docs/remote/containers.md), [SSH host](../../docs/remote/ssh.md), or [WSL environment](../../docs/remote/wsl.md).